Skip to Content

 • Resistance to pain

 They are slow to anger.
 Slower to fall.
-Time clings to them like soil.
+Those who question the status quo.

 🕯 Umbral Aristocrat — The Crimson Elite